 2) Property owners must keep their lawns mowed, grass over 6 inches is not allowed.
 If you let it get taller than that you will probably have to bale it when you mow so just keep it mowed up nice.
 Don't blow the grass clippings into the street because it will cause issues with the sewer and it just looks bad.

 4) Building permits are required for any structural change, new buildings/homes, or fence.
 Applications are available at the Village Office or online on our website.
 Fees may be paid at the Village Office.
-The Building Permits are reviewed by the Planning Commission prior to the Village Board seeing them so submit at least a week before the next Village Board meeting so it will have time for the review and be on the next agenda.
+The Building Permits are reviewed by the Planning Commission prior to the Village Board seeing them so submit at least 14 days before the next Village Board meeting so it will have time for the review and be on the next agenda.

 5) Brush may be deposited at the Village Brush Site located at the south end of 2nd Street.
 The brush site is separated into two areas with one being for limbs and branches and the other for yard/garden waste.
 We have a service that comes once a year and grinds the brush into chips which are hauled off by the service.
 It is very important that building debris, concrete, or trash is NOT deposited here.
 If a chunk of concrete was dumped into the shredder it would make a nasty sound and we might have to buy a new shredder for them.